top of page

 The demand for forensic psychologists in South Africa is mounting, partly due to the complexities surrounding crime and behavior today.
 Employment opportunities exist within law enforcement, legal firms, and rehabilitation centers, allowing professionals to influence justice and rehabilitation positively.

-Although Forensic Psychology is not yet a formally recognized profession in South Africa with a specific registration category, it is a recognized area of expertise, and clinical psychologists can specialize in it.
+Although forensic psychology is not yet a formally recognized profession in South Africa with a specific registration category, it is a well-recognized area of expertise.
+Clinical psychologists can specialize in it.

 5. Counselling Psychology